Skip to content

 Further details#

-With the Traefik Ingress Controller it is possible to use 3rd party tools, such as ngrok, to go further and expose your load balancer to the world.
+With the Traefik Ingress Controller it is possible to use third party tools, such as ngrok, to go further and expose your load balancer to the world.
 In doing this you enable dynamic certificate provisioning through Let's Encrypt, using either cert-manager or Traefik's own built-in ACME provider.